GabrielSousa02/investment_classifier/docs/how-to-setup-config.md

 > This repo comes with a pre-built `config.yaml`,
 > you can find it [here](../config.yaml).

+> [!IMPORTANT]
+> Don't forget to add your input/output directory, and to add your dataset!

 ## Parameters' definition

 Here's a breakdown of the parameters: